TobiasJacobson/CSCI2270-Final/README.md

 ##### By: James Burke, Nate Christy, Tobias Jacobson

-Text-based Horror Experience where you will use binary search trees to branch down with different story elements where you can explore a world, make choices, and try to survive
+Text-based Horror Experience where you will use directed graphs to branch down with different story elements where you can explore a world, make choices, and try to survive